-- Generally, athletes shall not be chosen unless retired from international competition at least four years , or at least one Olympic quadrennial. “ Athletes ” refers to swimmers, open water swimmers (FINA), divers, water polo players and artistic (synchronized) swimmers.
+- Athletes shall not be eligible for induction unless they have officially been retired for at least four years, or at least one Olympic quadrennial from their primary field of international competition. “ Athletes ” refers to swimmers, open water swimmers (FINA), divers, water polo players and artistic (synchronized) swimmers and Paralympians.

 Masters and Marathon swimmers (Non-FINA) may be nominated into ISHOF without retirement after being inducted in their respective Hall of Fame (Masters International Swimming Hall of Fame - MISHOF or International Marathon Swimming Hall of Fame - IMSHOF).
 These nominees must meet the same criteria as what is listed under the ISHOF category in which they qualify.
 In other words, a Master Swimmer must meet the same criteria as all swimmers being nominated and not just Master Swimmers.
 Same with Marathon Swimmers who must meet the same criteria as all Open Water Swimmers to be inducted in the International Swimming Hall of Fame.
 There are no subcategories between Olympic athletes or coaches and Master or Marathon athletes or coaches when it comes to being inducted in the International Swimming Hall of Fame.